 Math is cool, guys, I promise!
 Not only will it help you pick up girls at the bar and impress your close relatives, it can also help you hit your client’s goals every time!
 The best part?
 You don’t need an advanced math degree or to be a data scientist to figure it out.
 All you need are these handy equations and a little algebra!

-First, the definition of CPA, or cost per conversion:
+First, the definition of CPA (or cost per action….or cost per conversion…or cost per lead):

 Simple enough, right?
 Now, let’s take a step back.